bthyreau/japedict/README.txt

   It embedds a copy of Ed Halley's romaji.py to convert kana-romaji http://halley.cc/code/?python/romaji.py

+  The program can also grep's from pre-made material (e.g. textbook) (try to search for "zankoku").

 radk.py
   Allows to quickly split or merge kanji based on its key compound.